 - Remedial measures and rectification works

 It goes without saying that a significant deployment of high level technical expertise is required, coupled with the fact that whenever the firm is engaged to assist with the regularization of such matters, the firm from the outset works closely with a fire engineer.
 In our experience, the regulators are reassured if fire engineers of very senior standing are deployed – that gives them a measure of comfort.

 On point, the firm contacted Doctor Jonathan Barnett, a fire engineer of local and international standing.
-Kim Lovegrove has been a fellow speaker at a number of fire engineering conferences in Victoria, Queensland and NSW.
+Adjunct Professor Kim Lovegrove has been a fellow speaker at a number of fire engineering conferences in Victoria, Queensland and NSW.
 Dr Barnett provided the the firm with a rapid response methodology that he applies when briefed by a property owner to advise on how best to respond to building notice or Building Order re cladding.
-Doctor Barnett stated our:-
+Doctor Barnett stated:-